 Send a Post Card from Hikkim Village

-Why would you send a post card from here?
+Why would you send a postcard from here?
 For fun really and also to support the local livelihood.
-A lot of travellers make it this far to Hikkim village to take pride in mailing their letters from one of the highest post offices on Earth.
+A lot of travelers make it this far to Hikkim village to take pride in mailing their letters from one of the highest post offices on Earth.
 It is a feeling one of its kind.
-Buy a post card and then sit down in the middle of nowhere to write a message.
-Mail it over to your family or friends or even yourself.
-It serves as a small souvenir that you bought from Hikkim but only mailed it to yourself.

-To be honest, this post office really puts the village of Hikkim and other villages around it on tourist map.
-Is it worth coming to Hikkim and send a post card from here?
+To be honest, this post office really puts the village of Hikkim and other villages around it on the tourist map.
+Is it worth coming to Hikkim and send a postcard from here?
 My answer is that yes it is.

 Where to stay in Hikkim?